DUI with Property Damage

 Defenses in DUI Property Damage Cases in Tampa, FL

-- Breath Test– If the air bags in the driver’s vehicle were deployed during the accident many experts believe that this fact alone can cause the breath test machine to record a higher and inaccurate reading; and
+- Breath Test– If the airbags in the driver’s vehicle were deployed during the accident, many experts believe that this fact alone can cause the breath test machine to record a higher and inaccurate reading; and

-- Wheel Witness – If the driver exited the vehicle after the accident but before the police arrived on the scene, then the prosecutor may have a more difficult time proving who actually drove the vehicle at the time of the accident, particularly if the driver did not make any admissions that he was driving or if those admissions are excluded under the crash report privilege.
+- Wheel Witness – If the driver exited the vehicle after the accident but before the police arrived on the scene, then the prosecutor may have a more difficult time proving who drove the vehicle at the time of the accident, particularly if the driver did not make any admissions that he was driving or if those admissions are excluded under the crash report privilege.

-Call 813-250-0500 to discuss the circumstances of your DUI case in Tampa today.
+Whether the DUI with property damage charge is your first offense or a second or subsequent arrest, we can help.
+Call 813-250-0500 to discuss the circumstances of your DUI case today.